 Applying for SSDI After Your DLI

 In general, if you apply for SSDI after your DLI has gone by, you'll need to show that the onset of your disability was prior to your DLI.
 (There is one exception to this rule.
 If you received a "protective filing date" before you filed your disability application, and the protective filing date is before your DLI, you will still be eligible for benefits.)

 Because many disabilities do not have a singular event that causes them, establishing a disability onset date can be difficult, and medical evidence is required to support that onset date.
 Often an applicant's medical record will not contain enough evidence to show that the onset date was a certain number of years ago.
 But if you applied for SSDI at an earlier time, sometimes an SSDI lawyer will be able to reopen your old Social Security claim for evidence of an early disability onset date.

 If your onset date is determined to have occurred before your DLI, you still have to fulfill the recent work requirement.
 But in this case, the ten-year look back period will start with your onset date of disability.
 For instance, if you quit work six years ago because you were in a bad accident, but you didn't apply for SSDI until today, the ten-year look back period would start six years ago.
 As long as you worked a total of at least five years (20 quarters) in the time period ranging from sixteen years ago until six years ago, you would be insured for SSDI.

 DLI Doesn't Apply to SSI

 If you file a disability claim after your DLI and you can't establish that your disability onset date was before your DLI, you may still be eligible for Supplemental Security Income (SSI) benefits -- if you have low assets and income.
+The date last insured does not apply to SSI benefits.
 For more information, see our overview of SSI.